 We rent out instruments up to a retail value of CHF 22,000, regardless of whether it is an upright or a grand piano.

 The rental price is calculated depending on the sales price of the instrument.
-We always assume the maximum rental period of 60 months (5 years).
+We always assume the standard rental period of 72 months (6 years).